jonathanwin/yagv/README.md

 * Some gcodes unsupported, in particular:
   * G20: Set Units to Inches (usage unknown)
   * Arcs (G2 & G3 ?)

+## FMMT666's Changes:

+* Model can now be moved up and down (SHIFT + scroll).
+* The scene now rotates around the center of the display, not the object.